Thursday, October 10, 6-8:30pm

-As part of the Chicago Architecture Biennial, NPHM has activated the last remaining building of the Jane Addams Homes by inviting South African artist Malose Malahlela, along with Jim Duignan and Jeff Kowalkowski of Chicago’s Stockyard Institute, to create the installation Listed, which considers themes of place and loss of collective experience / memory.
+As part of the Chicago Architecture Biennial, NPHM activated the last remaining building of the Jane Addams Homes by inviting South African artist Malose Malahlela, along with Jim Duignan and Jeff Kowalkowski of Chicago’s Stockyard Institute, to create the installation Listed, which considers themes of place and loss of collective experience / memory.

-Join us to view the installation, enjoy a community dinner, and settle down under the stars to watch a program of films and videos that reflect on the theme of lost spaces.
+Attendees were able to view the installation, enjoy a community dinner, and settle down under the stars to watch a program of films and videos that reflect on the theme of lost spaces.

 - “More Than One Thing” by Steven Carver, 1969, tells of the dreams and aspirations of Billy Towns, an African American teenager growing up in the infamous Pruitt-Igoe housing project in St. Louis.
 Footage courtesy Washington University.